conduktor/conduktor-coding-challenge/application-process.md

 You will be hired through OysterHR on behalf of Conduktor Inc. That does not change a thing for you, you will be an employee in your country with all the advantages this provides.

+### Health Insurance

+We offer a worldwide premium Health Insurance to our employees via Safety Wing.

 ### Screening

 - We'll try our best to update you quickly.
 We're sorry if we don't reply in a timely manner.
 In any case, feel free to reach out to us at any time via jobs@conduktor.io.